tarwn/lessthandot-hugo/blogs/content/posts/2011-10-21-pass-summit-2011-reporting-services.md

   - SSRS

 ---
 I managed to survive my first PASS Summit speaking engagement!
 That was exhilarating, and I think it went very well!
-Thank you to everyone that attended my session, &#8220;Reporting Services 201: From Basic to WOW!&#8221;
+Thank you to everyone that attended my session, “Reporting Services 201: From Basic to WOW!”

 I covered a few of my favorite RS features that I think can make your reports stand out: